 The new fatal error protection feature introduced in WordPress 5.2 can sometimes catch the error, so you may not even see a white screen.
 Instead, you will see a message that the site is having technical difficulties.

-You would also receive an email message on your admin email address with the subject ‘Your Site is Having a Technical Issue’.
+The email will have the subject ‘Your Site is Experiencing a Technical Issue’.

 However, if you are seeing the plain white screen of death with no email or recovery mode option, then you need to manually fix the error.